 This Bot engages with the user before a new Issue has been created.
 It will automatically respond to the end user’s inquiry with relevant FAQ suggestions to help them find the information they need with no Agent assistance needed.

-Please note: The Answer Bot is an add-on feature that can only be unlocked with an account upgrade.
-Contact firstname.lastname@example.org to learn more.
+Please note: QuickSearch Bot is an add-on feature that can only be unlocked with an account upgrade.
+Contact email@example.com to learn more.

-See What is the Answer Bot, and how does it work? to get started with this Bot.
+See What is QuickSearch Bot, and how do I set it up? to get started with this Bot.

 If the user indicates that they still need Agent assistance, then this Bot will automatically request the user’s name and email address (if this information has not been collected previously) to populate these fields in the new Issue that will be created.
 If that info is already available on the user’s profile, then this Bot will not ask again.